-- In Automatic mode the instrument drives automatically the control output according to the parameter value set and the setpoint/measured value. - In Manual mode the instrument shows the measured value and allows you to set manually the output power.
+- In Automatic mode the instrument drives automatically the control output according to the parameter value set and the setpoint/measured value. - In Manual mode the upper display shows the measured value while the lower shows the power output alternately to the aplan message and the instrument allows you to manually set the output power.
 No Automatic action will be made. - In stand by mode the instrument operates as an indicator.
 It shows the measured value and forces the outputs to zero.